penafieljlm/pse-tools/README.md

 * Open PSE Initiative: An open-source project which aims to store end-of-day quotes from the Philippines Stock Exchange and make it available to the public through a REST API.
 See http://openpse.com/ for more information.

 ## Author(s)
-* Peñafiel, John Lawrence M. (https://github.com/penafieljlm/)
+* PeÃ±afiel, John Lawrence M. (https://github.com/penafieljlm/)

 ## Contact
 Contact me at penafieljlm@gmail.com for any questions or concerns.